Choosing the right college course for you (Blog)

 Your A Level choices don’t have to be similar

 If you’ve decided to go down the route of A Levels, they don’t have to be linked to each other.
 If you want to study a combination of English, Art and French, then go for it.
 In fact, some universities prefer a mixed range of A Levels when it comes to entry requirements for degrees.
 This will also keep your options open for your future if you are undecided.
-However, if you do have a particular degree or career in mind, then choosing similar subjects, all science related for example, or studying a specific Diploma, is not a problem either.
+However, if you do have a particular degree or career in mind, then choosing similar subjects, all science related for example, or studying a specific Diploma or T Level, is not a problem either.
 Most combinations are possible.

 Don’t just choose what your friends are doing